Op-Ed Style Advice

 Be persistent with follow-ups until you get a clear yes or no. Don’t worry about annoying the editor, they’re bombarded by everyone.

 I’d like to submit an opinion piece on the proposed cuts to science and research for the fiscal year 2018 budget in xxx agency.
 I am a NJ native, PhD ecologist, and work as a Science & Technology Policy Fellow at AAAS.
 The goal of this piece is to explain why, as a scientist, government spending for science and research should increase because science produces a better society and improves our lives, how science impacts NJ, and to urge others to join in concern and protest.
-I am hoping it can be placed between September 5th and September 15th.
+I am hoping it can be placed between X and Y date.

 The piece is exclusive at 641 text/691 with title and bio notes.
 Happy to make any needed edits.